THIS WEEKEND TOUR IS AT CAPACITY.

 Denver’s burgeoning River North neighborhood (RiNo), one of the city’s earliest industrial areas, is also Denver’s first art district.
 With this eclectic mix of gritty urban industry and a strong and vibrant art community, RiNo has become a popular destination for the many millennials moving to Denver.

-The tour will include a stop at the adjacent Great Divide Brewery and a guided tour of the ever-expanding public art scene.
+The tour will include stops at a few of the nearby breweries that have sprung up in the area including the adjacent Great Divide and Blue Moon Breweries and a guided tour of the ever-expanding public art scene.
 Participants will get a behind-the-scenes tour of the new park under construction (hard hats and yellow vests required!) and learn about the 10-block park promenade design from nationally-renown Wenk Design First.

 Then, they will head out on an easy, leisurely bike tour of the surrounding developments to see the explosion of urban street art, hip redevelopment of the old adjacent industrial buildings, and art galleries.
 This trip will culminate with a tour of the new Great Divide Brewery headquarters, and maybe a beer or two!